Summer Clerk Program

 “In working at ILG, I finally realized how all of the skills I learned in law school could be used in a powerful way not only to change the legal status of individual clients but to advocate for systemic changes to our immigration laws as a whole.”

-Each summer, ILG sponsors a summer clerk to work with the firm in advancing the rights of immigrants and refugees.
-The clerkship provides an opportunity for law students to work directly with clients and get hands on experience with impact litigation.
+Each summer, ILG sponsors a summer clerk to work with the firm in advancing the human rights of immigrants and refugees.
+The clerkship provides an opportunity for law students to work directly with clients and get hands-on experience with impact litigation.
+Past clerks worked on nationwide-precedent setting cases, engaged in civil rights litigation on detainers, represented asylum-seekers and special immigrant juveniles, and provided inspiring community-education workshops on going beyond just knowing one’s rights.

-The Summer Clerk is a paid, temporary position lasting at least 10 weeks.
+The Summer Clerkship is a paid, temporary position lasting at least 10 weeks.
 The start date is usually in mid-June.
 The length of the position and start dates are flexible.
 Clerks can expect to work full-time.
 Housing and moving expenses are the clerk’s responsibility.
-Applications for the position become available in October each year for the following summer.

 Reports from our past summer clerks: